 - 📈 High frequency.
-Back-to-back meetups create an illusion of productivity.
+Back-to-back stand-up meetings create an illusion of productivity.
 Lose a minute here, gain a minute there.
 Nobody really cares, as long as you care to show up.
 But at the end of the day, we can’t even remember what it was all about.

 - 🙇♂️ Low Engagement.
-Think back how many times you’ve fiddled with your smartphone or doodled during a meeting.
+Think back how many times you’ve fiddled with your smartphone or doodled during daily standups.
 Don’t worry, you’re not alone.
 The ability to keep people engaged throughout a meeting is a skill that’s in short demand these days.

 - ✏️ Lack of agenda.
-What’s worse than a long meeting?
+What’s worse than a long meeting with the entire team?
 A long meeting without an agenda.
 When teams jump on a conference call with no clue what they want to talk about, the only subject that’s worth discussing is when to swarm out.

 - 🧭 Unclear goals.
 The marketing guru Paul Arden once said that “(…) without having a goal it’s difficult to score.”
 When you call into a meeting and have no clue why you’re even there, the best course of action is to leave, immediately.